10 Deadly Church Planting Mistakes

 6) Relying too heavily on outside funding

 The church I helped plant in 2011 was 93% self-supporting on our first Sunday.
 I don’t recommend that.
 It was out of necessity for us, but hardly ideal.
 Alternatively, some church plants get used to the outside funding and don’t plan ahead enough for when those funds dry up.
 Be proactive.
-If the funding supports your church at the 75% level at launch, budget for it to cover 60% and stretch yourself to gain that 15% gap in offerings.
-Always budget in a forward-thinking way ahead of your projections so that you’re not caught flat-footed when the outside funding goes away.
+If the funding supports your church at the 75% level at launch, budget for it to cover just 60% of expenses and stretch yourself to make up the gap.
+Always budget in a forward-thinking way so that you’re not caught flat-footed when the outside funding goes away.

 7) Neglecting solid assimilation plans